cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

 In **DevEco Studio**, click **Build -> Generate Key and CSR** in the upper menu bar to generate a key (`.p12` file), and then generate a certificate request file (`.csr`).
 For details, please refer to the [Generate Key and Certificate Request File](https://developer.harmonyos.com/cn/docs/documentation/doc-guides/publish_app-0000001053223745#EN-CN_TOPIC_0000001154985553__section7209054153620) documentation.

-> **Note**: When specifying the file path, the file name needs to be added with the corresponding suffix, otherwise the submission will not be successful.
+> **Note**: when specifying the file path, the file name needs to be added with the corresponding suffix, otherwise the submission will not be successful.

 #### Generate and download a digital certificate (`.cer` file)